jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-10.md

-+++
-title= "The Circuit of Africa" heading= "Chapter 10 of The Spirit of the Laws Volume 2" date= 2021-09-23 author= "Montesquieu" image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 3" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-3" linkftext= "Chapter 2"
-+++
+---
+heading: "Chapter 10"
+title: "The Circuit of Africa"
+weight: 4
+description: "Before the discovery of the compass, four attempts were made to sail round the coast of Africa"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Before the discovery of the compass, four attempts were made to sail round the coast of Africa.